jenniferzoe123/OLA-Voice-Recorder/README.md

 <b>Children’s Privacy</b>

-The App is for a general audience.
+This App is for a general audience.
 This app do not address anyone under the age of 13.
 I do not collect any personally information from children under 13.

 <b>Permissions</b>